Framartin/framapad-tools/README.md

 Tools :
-* Download txt backups of all your lite framapad visited via Firefox (present in history and bookmarks)
+* Download txt backups of all your lite framapad visited via Firefox or Chromium (present in history (and bookmarks only for Firefox))
 * Other soon...

 GPL v3 license, please credite Framartin if you are using it.